June 8, 2021 • Blue Habits Tips, Holidays, News Announcements

 World Oceans Day (June 8) is a global ocean celebration that provides a unique opportunity to honor, help protect, and conserve the world’s oceans.
 There are many ways to take part in this annual global event.

 There are hundreds of events planned worldwide for World Oceans Day.
 These include talks, happy hours, film screenings, beach cleanups and more.
-Find an event near you at http://www.worldoceansday.org/events_list and get inspired by joining your fellow ocean lovers!
+Find a World Oceans Day event near you and get inspired by joining your fellow ocean lovers!

 Staying informed about ocean conservation issues and sharing knowledge with your friends and family is an important part of becoming a better supporter of ocean conservation.
 One easy way to learn and share information is by watching one of the many excellent documentaries that showcase ocean wildlife and conservation issues.
-These include: Mission Blue, The Blue Planet, Sharkwater, The Cove, Disneynature: Oceans, A Plastic Ocean, and many more.
+These include: Mission Blue, Our Planet: Coastal Seas or High Seas, My Octopus Teacher, Disneynature: Oceans, The Blue Planet, Sharkwater, A Plastic Ocean, and many more.

 Plastic pollution is one of the greatest threats to ocean health worldwide.
 There are many ways that you can help reduce ocean plastic pollution, but one of the easiest is to avoid single-use plastic.
 Help support cleaner oceans by avoiding single-use plastic items including disposable water bottles, straws, cups and lids, utensils, and bags.